Chestnut Herbal School

 An extensive online database featuring more than 7,000 edible and medicinal plants, many of which can be found growing wild throughout the temperate world.
 To make the most of this site, you really need to use the Search tool to find specific plants.
 Profiles include identification, medicinal use, edibility, cultivation, and information on related species.
 A charitable organization, Plants For A Future was originally founded by Ken and Addy Fern in Cornwall, UK.

-Michael Moore’s Southwest School of Botanical Medicine
+Michael Moore’s Southwest School of Botanical Medicine (archived)

 Michael Moore was one of the herbal greats of our time (and one of Juliet’s primary herbal teachers), and he’s left behind a wonderful online legacy, where many of his tongue-in-cheek teachings are now available for free.
-If you’re a serious student and can handle the screen time, his Materia Medica (available through this link) is highly recommended.
+If you’re a serious student and can handle the screen time, his Materia Medica is highly recommended.
 He’s also the author of a number of books that are invaluable for herbalists and foragers in the Southwest, Pacific Northwest, and Rocky Mountain regions of the United States.

 Northeast School of Botanical Medicine